constructor-igor/NUnit.That.Resharper.Plugin/README.md

 - **Project: Show 'Copy Local == True' references in 'Output'** Show list of project's references with Copy Local == True

 ###### Solution menu Commands
+- **Solution: Show projects structure in 'Output'** Show list of all projects' references with version and location.
+Shows lists of multi-version and multi-location references.
 - **Solution: Show 'Copy Local == True' references in 'Output'** Show list of all projects' references with Copy Local == True

 ### Samples: